Written by Karl Perera, MA, DipLC

-Self esteem is the value you place on yourself.
-It is related to how successful you feel and the confidence you have in yourself.
-Low self esteem can be caused by abusive and negative relationships, by comparing yourself to others and by negative beliefs, often developed as a result of criticism by others or from within.
+Low self esteem is failing to value yourself.
+It can cause a lack of confidence and feelings of failure.
+Low self esteem can be caused by abusive or toxic relationships, by comparing yourself to others and by negative beliefs, often resulting from criticism by others or from within.

 - Do you believe your job is worthwhile and valuable?
 Do others respect what you do?
 And how do you feel?